- "HeartCloud:" the web application residing at https://heartcloud.io

 Given the extraordinary sensitivity of User data uploaded to the Service, the Company does not make data available to third parties, with one important exception: that third party is a HeartCloud for Health Practices Account and a physician-patient relationship has been established between (1) a User and (2) a healthcare provider using a HeartCloud for Health Practices Account.

 The Company does not utilize the Service or User data for any advertising purposes, nor does the Company allow third parties to utilize the Service or User data for any advertising purposes.
 The Company is aware of the extraordinarily sensitive nature of the data uploaded to, or made accessible through, the Service by means of the functionality offered by HeartCloud Sync, HeartCloud, and HeartCloud for Health Practices.
-The Company does not permit or otherwise facilitate third party access to User data on the Service, nor does the company facilitate any such access, with one exception: that third party is a physician or healthcare provider organization that has been explicitly authorized by a HeartCloud User under a physician-patient relationship.
+The Company does not permit or otherwise facilitate third party access to User data on the Service, nor does the company facilitate any such access, with one exception: that third party is a physician or healthcare provider practice that has been explicitly authorized by a HeartCloud User under a physician-patient relationship.

 From time to time, the Company may need to consult with its outside counsel (attorneys who do not work directly for the Company, but rather practice independently, such as at a law firm) regarding specific uses of User data in light of changes to statutory law, common law, regulations, or various types of government requests.
 The Company may also have its data reviewed from time to time by U.S. government officials (e.g., from the Food and Drug Administration) for compliance with U.S. law and regulations.